HongyouZhou/SLAM-with-contact-state/README.md

 	       .
 For example, if you set ```nsubsteps=10``` and ```timestep=0.001``` then you only need the call
 	       ```sim.step()``` 100 times to advance your simulation for one second wall clock time.
 Note that the
 	        ```timestep``` attribute is often used interchangeably with ```dt```.

+### How to use
+1. Run `main.py`, and check result in the console.
+The Simulation, Graph and Plots will run automatically.